svenssonjoel/lispBM/README.md

 3. Create a standalone app in Vivado SDK (helloworld template is a good starting point)

 4. Go to menu: Project > Properties > Tool settings > ARM v7 gcc linker > Miscellaneous
-   and add in OTHER OBJECTS the path to library.a (build/zynq/library.a)
+   and add in OTHER OBJECTS the path to liblispbm.a (build/zynq/liblispbm.a)

 5. Go to menu: Project > Properties > Tool settings > ARM v7 gcc compiler > Directories
    and add in INCLUDE DIRECTORIES the path to the include directory.